Mandatory Danish tax consolidation

 Danish transfer pricing rules apply to transactions between related parties (e.g. inter-group transactions), whether the transactions are made between residents or non-residents.
 The rules apply when a company or person directly or indirectly controls more than 50% ownership of the share capital or more than 50% of the voting power of an entity.
 Transactions with PEs are also considered subject to the rules, whether domestic or foreign.

-Companies with inter-company transaction above DKK 5 million are obligated to disclose in the annual tax return certain information regarding type and volume of inter-company transactions.
-The submission should be submitted via form 05.022, which is part of the electronic tax return (in TastSelv).
+Companies are obligated to disclose in the annual tax return certain information regarding type and volume of inter-company transactions.
+The submission should be submitted via E-tax for businesses (TastSelv).
+As for entities not subject to corporate income taxation, the submission should be submitted via form 05.022, which is part of the electronic tax return (in TastSelv).
 If the company does not disclose the required information, penalties may apply for providing misleading information in the tax return.

 A group must prepare detailed and extensive transfer pricing documentation to substantiate that intra-group transactions are conducted in accordance with the arm’s-length principle if it employs 250 or more employees (calculated as the average number of full time employees during the income year).